commeta/consciousness/recurrent-universe/The-Recurrent-Universe.md

 41. [Exotic space objects and phenomena predicted by the theory of recurrent cosmology](/Exotic-space-objects-and-phenomena-predicted-by-the-theory-of-recurrent-cosmology.md)
 42. [The effect of recurrence on particle physics](/The-effect-of-recurrence-on-particle-physics.md)
 43. [New types of particles and interactions predicted by the recurrent cosmology model](/recurrent-universe/New-types-of-particles-and-interactions-predicted-by-the-recurrent-cosmology-model.md)

+## Author

+- Morozov Evgeniy Mikhailovich
+- dcs-spb@ya.ru
+- Russian Federation, Saint Petersburg
+- 17.10.2024

+### Methods

+In the course of conducting the research, the author utilized neural networks such as chatGPT, GigaChat, Claude, and Kandinsky for information processing and content generation, which contributed to a deeper analysis and interpretation of the obtained data.

+---